 Do you feel sluggish, and do you feel like no matter what you do, you can’t lose weight?
 These are common signs of hypothyroidism, a condition where your thyroid doesn’t produce sufficient amounts of the hormones that control your metabolism and other body functions.
-Ana Maria Kausel, MD, a board-certified endocrinologist practicing in Chelsea, New York City, offers comprehensive exams and testing to identify the condition causing your symptoms and customized treatments to restore your health.
+Ana Maria Kausel, MD, a board-certified endocrinologist practicing in NoMad, New York City, offers comprehensive exams and testing to identify the condition causing your symptoms and customized treatments to restore your health.
 Call or schedule a consultation online at Ana Maria Kausel MD Endocrinology today.

 Your thyroid’s primary function is to produce the hormones that regulate your metabolism, although those hormones also control a wide range of body functions.

 If that small, butterfly-shaped gland in your neck doesn’t produce enough of those hormones, you develop symptoms that can disrupt your health and overall well-being.
 For example, common signs of hypothyroidism include: